spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/50-image-swap.md

 - Support air-gapped environments by redirecting public image requests to an internal registry.

- To use the image swap, specify an image swap configuration in the Kubernetes's pack YAML.
+ To use the image swap, specify an image swap configuration in the Kubernetes pack YAML.
 The `imageSwap` block must be under the `pack` section's scope.

  <br />